 Here are 5 steps to help deal with change in a positive, forward-thinking manner.
 These steps are adapted from the book Who Moved My Cheese? by Spencer Johnson.

 - Affect change, if possible.

 - Adapt to change quickly by adjusting your perspective.

 - Enjoy change by being in personal control of your response to it.

 Ultimately to succeed, not just within an organization, but in life, it is about survival of the fittest – your ability to adapt and overcome to change.
 Just like responding to a call, the situation is always going to be fluid.
-How you respond is your choice and builds your reputation either for the better or for the worse!
+How you respond is your choice and builds your reputation either for better or for worse!